How Much Do Clinical Laboratory Scientists Make?

 A clinical laboratory scientist’s salary depends on education, location, and responsibilities.
 Glassdoor recently listed a senior clinical laboratory scientist salary at $140k in San Francisco based on an average of 96 submissions to the job site.
 On the other end of the scale, a clinical laboratory scientist salary in Sioux City, Iowa, ranged from $40K–$53K, depending on experience.

-According to the Bureau of Labor Statistics in 2016, the national median for clinical laboratory scientists salary is $61,070, or $30 per hour, while the MLT median annual pay in the U.S. is $38,950 per year, or about $19 per hour.
+According to the Bureau of Labor Statistics, the national median for clinical laboratory scientists salary is $61,070, or $30 per hour, while the MLT median annual pay in the U.S. is $38,950 per year, or about $19 per hour.
 On the high end of the range, the median for clinical laboratory scientist salary in California is $80,000, while the lowest median is in Arkansas at $50,000.

-For this reason, traveling CLSs can earn significantly more if they are willing to relocate to sunny beach regions or thriving metropolitan areas.
+Traveling CLSs can earn significantly more if they are willing to relocate to sunny beach regions or thriving metropolitan areas.

 States Employing Clinical Laboratory Scientists And MLTs